DataBrewery/cubes/doc/server.rst

 =======

-Report queries are done either by specifying a report name in the request URL or using HTTP ``POST`` request where posted data are JSON with report specification.
+Report queries are done either by specifying a report name in the request URL or using HTTP ``GET`` request where posted data are JSON with report specification.

 ..
 If report name is specified in ``GET`` request instead, then